mvolkmann/blog/src/lua.md

 by multiple other tables that use the metatable.

-These functions can be referred to as "methods" because they are intended to be invoked on a specific table instance
+These functions can be referred to as "methods" because they are intended to be invoked on a specific table instance.

 Methods can be defined inside or outside of a table constructor.
 There is one syntax for defining them inside a table constructor